Why Acting on Stock Price Can Be a Mistake

 When Traders Do It

-Experienced traders can make money by jumping in and out of a stock that’s caught the public’s attention, but it’s not a game for the inexperienced and it’s not really investing.
-There’s definite risk involved and there are tax consequences so you really have to know what you're doing.
+Experienced traders can make money by jumping in and out of a stock that’s caught the public’s attention, but it’s not a game for the inexperienced, and it’s not investing.
+There’s definite risk involved, and there are tax consequences, so you have to know what you're doing.

 Other issues are also involved, so most investors should leave this type of activity to short-term traders who excel at it and who know the tricky ropes.
 For most investors, trying to grab a piece of the latest flashy stock usually means paying too much or buying too high, sometimes way too high.

 The other side of the market happens when a stock has fallen.
 Most investors immediately want to bail out, and they unload and sell along with the rest of the market.
 But selling low can be a bad decision when you go by price alone.

 There are many reasons why a stock’s price drops, and some of them have nothing at all to do with the soundness of the investment.
 It's often just a matter of supply and demand, and this is often a matter of waves of sentiment, not necessarily practicality.
 That’s why you might miss an opportunity if you only follow price.

 The time period immediately after a stock’s price has fallen can be a great time to buy low if you've done your research into the company, and particularly if you can identify why the stock's price is low.